amacsnyk/ftweatherapp/README.md

 - very basic css styling
 - chose openweatherapi over darksky because of its use of city names instead of lat/long coordinates in the request url - this is because I wanted to be able to use the JSON file of world cities (pop > 15K) to create an autocomplete suggestion for the form, and easily insert this into the api call
 - looked at express middleware for api calls with promises - got vs axios.
 Got has a much larger userbase, but I appreciated axios's browser compatibility table, especially since I want to ensure this site is accessible and works across as all browsers and devices, so I chose this
+- had trouble with modularisation and abstraction - previous api projects were used before learning express and handlebars, so getting the right code in the right places and exporting/importing it all was a huge task, but slowly chipping away at it and looking at old projects as a guide, I was able to figure it out
+- finished api functionality and had it showing on the page
+- different error handling for 404, 500, and also if the api call cannot be made due to bad user input

 accessibility